liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/07-getting-entities/03-multiple-types.markdown

 [`DLAppService` Javadoc](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/document/library/kernel/service/DLAppService.html).

 Follow these steps to use the above `getFileEntriesAndFileShortcuts` method.
-Note that the example in these steps gets all files and shortcuts from the default site repository's root folder:
+Note that the example in these steps gets all the files and shortcuts in the default Site repository's root folder:

 1. Get a reference to `DLAppService`: